Vyral/mcpherson-sisters/_posts/2020-05-26-q-what-can-you-do-to-get-your-home-ready-to-sell-for-top-dollar.md

 {% include youtube.html %}

-Here are a few key tips to help your home sell quickly and for top dollar.
+<p style="text-align:center">Here are a few key tips to help your home sell quickly and for top dollar.</p>

 How do you get your home ready for the market?